-This apple’s familiar name apparently stuck after consumers in California confused the fairy tales of sleeping beauty and snow white.
-It’s identifying factor is its fantastically bright red color.
+The Sleeping Beauty Apple’s familiar name apparently stuck after consumers in California confused the fairy tales of sleeping beauty and snow white.
+Its identifying factor is its fantastically bright red color.

 21. York Imperial

-Classified as an “antique apple” because its been around for almost two hundred years, the York Imperial Apple has a rich history and a unique shape.
+Classified as an “antique apple” because it has been around for almost two hundred years, the York Imperial Apple has a rich history and a unique shape.

-The Winesap Apple is a winter fruit that dates back to the eighteenth century and was valued for its long shelf life.
+The Winesap Apple is a winter fruit that dates back to the eighteenth century and is valued for its long shelf life.
 This heirloom apple is now a bit obscure but maintains its unique flavor.
+Check Availability.

 23. Sops of Wine

-This apple has an obscure name and an even more obscure beginning (experts aren’t sure if it originated in the nineteenth century, or hundreds of years earlier) but has been firmly classified as a culinary or cider apple nonetheless.
+This apple has an obscure name and an even more obscure beginning (experts aren’t sure if it originated in the nineteenth century or hundreds of years earlier).
+However, it has been firmly classified as a culinary or cider apple nonetheless.

-Though once a very popular apple variety, the Longfield Apples are now a rare find because of the Granny Smith’s wild success and relatively similar look and taste.
+Though once a very popular apple variety, the Longfield Apples are now rare because of Granny Smith’s wild success and relatively similar look and taste.

 25. Winter Banana

-Originally called Woodpecker Apples, Baldwin Apples are cherished for their resistant nature and long shelf life and tangy-sweet flavor.
+Originally called Woodpecker Apples, Baldwin Apples are cherished for their resistant nature, long shelf life, and tangy-sweet flavor.

 27. Tompkins King

-The Tompkins King Apple Tree is a plentiful apple producer of big, tasty fruit, and has the advantage of thriving in different growing regions.
+The Tompkins King Apple Tree is a plentiful apple producer of big, tasty fruit and thrives in different growing regions.

 28. Arkansas Black

-Appropriately named after a county in Arkansas, the Arkansas Black Apple Tree is apparently best consumed not right off the tree, but after having spent a couple of months in the refrigerator, during which it will have sweetened even more.
+Appropriately named after a county in Arkansas, the Arkansas Black Apple Tree is apparently best consumed not right off the tree but after having spent a couple of months in the refrigerator, during which it will have sweetened even more.
+Check Availability.

 Originally called Mutsu Apple, the Crispin Apple has a Japanese origin.
-Not only is the fruit values for its taste, but the Crispin Apple tree itself is also used as landscape decoration.
+Not only is the fruit valued for its taste, but the Crispin Apple tree is also used as landscape decoration.
+Check Availability.

-As mentioned above, the Mutsu Apple is now also called the Crispin Apple.
+As mentioned above, Mutsu Apple is now also called the Crispin Apple.
+Check Availability.

 31. Pacific Rose

-Resulting from the cross of Splendor and Gala Apples, the Pacific Rose Apple was first developed in New Zealand and was named after the ocean that surrounds it, and its recognizable rose coloring.
+Resulting of the cross of Splendor and Gala Apples, the Pacific Rose Apple was first developed in New Zealand.
+It was named after the ocean that surrounds it and its recognizable rose coloring.

 The Kanzi Apple is a new arrival in the American apple market.
-It arrived from Europe in 2014, and has quickly grown a reputation for a wonderful flavor.
+It arrived from Europe in 2014, and has quickly grown a reputation for its wonderful flavor.